kamakshi26/linked-list---more-understandable-implementation/README.md

-# linked-list---more-understandable-implementation
-this implementation contains a little more features of linked list
+implementation of singly linked list